rollmug/Orchard-Docker-Windows/README.md

 6. where it says "Enter the object names", type "users" in the text box
 7. click "Check Names" (should auto fill the value for you)
 8. click OK
-9. Highlight your newly added group
+9. Highlight your newly added Users group
 10. Under "Permissions for [User/Groupname]" select Full control
 11. click apply
 12. click "OK"